This page contains following topics:

-Prohibits entry for all types of motor vehicles.
+This sign prohibits entry to all types of motor vehicles.

-This is more strict sign than 268.
-It prohibits entry for all types of vehicles.
-Posted at the end of one-way streets to prevent entry of vehicles from the wrong direction.
+This is a more strict sign than 250.
+It prohibits entry to all types of vehicles.
+It is installed at the end of one-way streets to prevent vehicles from entering in the wrong direction.

-Sign 250 has many other forms and supplementary sings, for example, A sign reading Anlieger frei posted underneath the sign 250 means that entry is permitted only to people who reside or have business on the street
+Sign 250 can be installed with many types of supplementary sings, for example, a sign reading Anlieger frei posted underneath sign 250 means that entry is permitted only to people who reside or have a business on this street

-Please check the full list of traffic signs to have a look at all the supplementary signs.
-Pay attention to signs with German word frei which means free/clear.
-Only the cleared vehicles (written or drawn on supplementary sign) may enter the roads with prohibited entry signs.
+To see a detailed list of German no-entry signs, please visit Important Road Signs.
+Pay attention to signs with the German word frei which means free/clear.
+Only cleared vehicles (written or drawn on the attached supplementary sign) may enter the roads with prohibited entry signs.

-One way street (Einbahnstraße) is indicated with the sign 220.
+One way street (Einbahnstraße) is indicated by sign 220.
 As discussed above, the opposite end of the one-way street has no entry/prohibited entry signs.
-Passing street car on one-way street from either sides is allowed.
+Passing the street car/tram in a one-way street from either side is allowed.

-When one-way street ends and joins a two-way-street or road, there are three points to consider.
+When a one-way street ends and joins a two-way-street or road, there are three points to consider:

-- Passing streetcar from left is no more allowed.
+- Passing streetcars from the left side is no more allowed.

 - Parking on the left side of the street is no more allowed.

-- Turning left is no more allowed if there is a solid line in between.
+- Turning left is no more allowed if there is a solid / non-broken line.

-For parking regulations on one-way street please check the page Parking system in Germany.
+For details about parking regulations on a one-way street please visit the page Parking System in Germany.

-Level crossing (Railway crossing) signs have 4 distance levels.
-First one is posted at 240m from crossing, second at 160m and third at 80m, then at the actual point of crossing there is yellow and red lights, a bell/alarm (some crossings do not have these though) and crossbucks to indicate that the crossing is active.
-When a train is coming, yellow light flashes which is followed by a red light that stays lit until the train(s) have cleared the crossing.
+Railroad crossing signs have 4 reach levels.
+The first one is installed at 240 meters before crossing, the second at 160 meters, and the third at 80 meters.
+Then, at the actual point of crossing there is yellow and red lights, a bell/alarm (some crossings do not have these though), and crossbucks to indicate that the railroad crossing is active.
+When a train is approaching, yellow light flashes which is followed by a red light that stays lit until the train(s) have cleared the crossing.
 Vehicles may proceed when the flashing red light goes out.

-Class 2 vehicles and vehicles with trailers are required by law to stop immediately after passing the single-stripe signpost (sign 162/80m sign) when the railroad crossing is closed or a train is approaching.
+When the railroad crossing is closed or a train is approaching, class 2 vehicles and vehicles with trailers are required by law to stop immediately after passing the single-stripe signpost (sign 162, posted at the distance of 80 meters).
 This requirement enables faster moving vehicles to pass slower vehicles before reaching the crossing.

 Older crossings have a single red light on a square backboard with a red and white border.
-If more than one train is coming, the bell will change in tone and a sign reading "2 Züge" will flash (this applies to old crossings only).
+If more than one train is coming, the bell changes in tone and a sign reading "2 Züge" flashs (this applies to old crossings only).

-St. Andrew's cross with old flashing light, alarm clock and illuminated lettering on isolated paths.
+St. Andrew's cross with an old flashing light, alarm clock, and illuminated lettering on isolated paths.

-After crossing the level crossing, unless there is a speed limit sign, the speed limit is the national speed limit.
+After the railroad crossing, unless there is a speed limit sign, the national speed limit applies.
 That is, 50 km/h for built-up areas and 100 km/h outside built-up areas.

-In some small villages, unguarded crossing might have just St. Andrews Cross (crossbucks), and no other indication that it is unguarded crossing, so drivers should approach level crossing carefully in villages.
+In some small villages, unguarded crossing might have just St. Andrews Cross (crossbucks), and no other indication, so drivers should approach railroad crossings carefully in villages.